MASS CENTRAL RAIL TRAIL; NORWOTTUCK BRANCH

 bridge, you will see

-Note; Left is the start of the hard packed dirt & grass Hadley Dike Trail Loop that travels atop a flood control dikes.
+Note; Left, North, is the start of the hard packed dirt & grass Hadley Dike Trail Loop that travels atop a flood control dike.
 These flood control dikes were constructed in 1938 after two devastating floods swept through the valley.
-This trail follows above Cross Path Rd before crossing Cemetery Rd where it continues north to the Connecticut River at 0.6 miles.
-Here the trail heads east above the river.
+This trail follows above Cross Path Rd before crossing Cemetery Rd where it continues to the Connecticut River at 0.6 miles.
+Here the trail heads East, above the river.
 Come to the Alexandra Dawson Conservation Area parking lot off North Ln after 1.5 miles.
-From here you can Loop back to the Mass Central Rail Trail; Norwottuck Branch by heading right on-road (residential) along North Ln.
+From here you can Loop back to the Mass Central Rail Trail; Norwottuck Branch by heading right, West, on-road (residential) along North Ln.
 This brings you to the historic Hadley Common.
-Continue left along North Ln and rejoin the Mass Central Rail Trail; Norwottuck Branch after a 2 mile Loop.
+Continue left, South, along North Ln and rejoin the Mass Central Rail Trail; Norwottuck Branch after a 2 mile Loop.

 cross the historic